bbernardoni/Glory/README.md

 # Glory

-My team's submission to a 12-hour Gamebuild-a-thon held ACM Gamebuilders at UIUC.
+My team's submission to a 12-hour Gamebuild-a-thon held by ACM Gamebuilders at UIUC.
 During the event I worked in a team of three to build a game following the theme of glory.

 ## Game Description